 | 9.0% | ₹63,338 | ₹26,00,560 | ₹44,986 | ₹57,96,640 |

-Moving from 8% to 9% on a 20-year loan costs an additional ₹7.59 lakh in total interest — roughly equal to 15 months of EMI payments.
-Rate negotiation at origination is therefore more valuable than it may appear.
+Moving from 8% to 9% on a 20-year loan costs an extra ₹7.59 lakh in total interest, roughly 15 months of EMI payments.
+Negotiating the rate at origination matters more than it might look at first glance.

 Common Mistakes to Avoid

-Using the annual rate directly in the formula.
-The formula requires a monthly rate.
-Always divide the annual rate by 12 and then by 100.
-Using 8.5 instead of 0.007083 will produce a wildly incorrect answer.
+Using the annual rate directly in the formula is the most frequent one.
+The formula needs a monthly rate, so divide the annual rate by 12 and then by 100.
+Using 8.5 instead of 0.007083 produces a wildly wrong answer.

-Entering tenure in years instead of months.
-N must be in months.
-A 20-year loan is N = 240, not N = 20.
-This mistake inflates the compounding factor dramatically and makes the EMI look far larger than it is.
+Entering tenure in years instead of months trips people up too.
+N has to be in months: a 20-year loan is N = 240, not N = 20.
+Get this wrong and the compounding factor inflates dramatically, making the EMI look far larger than it actually is.

-Ignoring the processing fee.
-Banks charge a processing fee of 0.25%–1% of the loan amount, deducted upfront or added to the principal.
-On a ₹60 lakh loan at 0.5%, that is ₹30,000 — but since the disbursed amount is reduced while your EMI is not, the effective interest rate on the net disbursed amount is slightly higher than quoted.
+Ignoring the processing fee is another common gap.
+Banks charge 0.25% to 1% of the loan amount, deducted upfront or added to the principal.
+On a ₹60 lakh loan at 0.5%, that's ₹30,000, and since the disbursed amount shrinks while your EMI doesn't, the effective rate on the net disbursed amount runs slightly higher than quoted.

-Not checking pre-payment clauses.
-Floating-rate home loans from banks cannot charge a prepayment fee per RBI rules.
-Fixed-rate loans and NBFC loans may levy 2–4% on the outstanding amount.
-Factor this into any prepayment plan.
+Not checking prepayment clauses matters here too.
+Floating-rate home loans from banks can't charge a prepayment fee under RBI rules, but fixed-rate loans and NBFC loans may levy 2-4% on the outstanding amount.
+Factor this into any prepayment plan before you commit to one.

-Confusing EMI with EPI.
-Equated Principal Instalment (EPI) keeps the principal component fixed each month, so the monthly outflow decreases as interest falls.
-EMI keeps the total payment fixed.
-Both are valid structures — just make sure you know which one your loan uses.
+Confusing EMI with EPI rounds out the list.
+EPI (Equated Principal Instalment) keeps the principal component fixed each month, so monthly outflow decreases as interest falls.
+EMI keeps the total payment fixed instead.
+Both are valid loan structures; just make sure you know which one applies to yours.

 Key Terms